The Top 3 Rules for Tree Care

-With much of the country still in the midst of a drought and dry weather predicted into summer and beyond, landscape trees across the country are at the mercy of homeowners to provide the care they need to survive.
-According to the Texas Forestry Service, more than 5 million urban and landscape trees in Texas alone have been lost due to the ongoing drought, so it's important to take care of surviving trees and nurture replacement trees with proper watering.
+When dry weather continues for an extended period, landscape trees depend on homeowners for water.
+According to the Texas Forestry Service, more than 5 million urban and landscape trees in Texas alone have been lost due to drought, so it's important to take care of surviving trees and nurture replacement trees with proper watering.

 The amount of water a tree needs depends on many factors, including the age and species of the tree, the time of year, weather and soil type.
 As a rule, newly planted and young trees require more frequent watering than older, well-established trees.
 But during extended periods of drought, all trees benefit from supplemental watering.

 According to Skip Richter, County Agent with the Texas AgriLife Extension Service in Houston, during periods of drought, "the goal is to provide just enough supplemental irrigation to maximize growth on young trees and to keep older, established trees healthy.
 We don't want to water so much or so often that we encourage more canopy growth than the soil, climate and tree species can support during normal rainfall years.
 Excessive watering can make a tree dependent on irrigation rather than resilient enough to survive on what nature normally provides."

 Watering Newly Planted Trees

 For the first several months after planting, most of the tree's roots are still within the original root ball.